ScottWalkerAU/tfnsw-gtfs-to-osm/README.md

 A Ruby script that reads from the `data/` directory and outputs into `out/`.

 Transforms GTFS data for TfNSW bus stops from `stops.txt` and produces:
-- `stops.csv`: the raw selected stops
+- `stops-raw.csv`: the raw selected stops
 - `stops-mapped.csv`: the selected stops mapped into OSM tags
-- `stops-ignored`: the raw ignored stops
+- `stops-ignored.csv`: the raw ignored stops

 ## How to run
 1. Download the latest [GTFS data](https://opendata.transport.nsw.gov.au/dataset/timetables-complete-gtfs)